 Dictation workflow implementation tips

-We originally blogged this back in 2014.
-It is still part of a blueprint for our professional services.
+We originally blogged this earlier.
+It is still part of a blueprint for our Professional Services implementation process.

 Is your organization planning a digital dictation workflow project in the foreseeable future?

 Here are some helpful points to consider to make sure your project is successful

 Make sure you are fully involving your IT group in this project.
 The majority of IT support has never utilized a dictation device and may not fully understand its role in your organization.
 Nevertheless, many of today's dictation software applications are layered over your data network and IT plays the critical role in this process.

 2. Know your audience

 All of us appreciate a well thought out and concise training program.
 To fully prepare it is best to identify your potential champions.
 It is also important to plan for your challenging users.
 Ideally your training is scheduled so that your users can immediately start using their new technology.